-Online courses fit most active lifestyles like yours.
+Online courses fit the most active lifestyles like yours.
 LRSC Online Campus allows you to take courses from almost anywhere.
-Courses can be completed day or night, weekday or weekend.
-Courses are flexible and designed to meet the needs of working adults.
+Courses are offered in semester or 8-week formats.
+Courses are delivered asynchronously.
+Students can work on classes on their schedules.
+Students must be present in class, while not adhering to specific meeting times.
 If you can dedicate your time and energy, we can help you complete courses and earn a degree online.

 Online courses at LRSC are affordable.
 Tuition rates are competitive and financial aid is available.
 Look for tuition assistance or incentive programs in your place of work too.

 The support of faculty and staff at LRSC will make your goals attainable.
-If you give your time, ambition and drive for success, LRSC Online can help you meet your educational goals.
-Complete a course, certificate or a degree.
-We’ll help you succeed!
+If you give your time, ambition, and drive for success, LRSC Online can help you meet your educational goals.

 Lake Region State College offers programs in the following locations: